Stawa/VitalStrike/README.md

 VitalStrike is a powerful and highly customizable Minecraft plugin that enhances combat feedback with dynamic damage indicators, combo systems, and comprehensive statistics tracking.
 With support for permission-based damage format groups and modern sound systems, it provides an immersive combat experience for your server.

-## Documentation
+## Documentation & API

-For detailed information about features, installation, and configuration, visit our documentation at [https://vitalstrike.vercel.app/](https://vitalstrike.vercel.app/)
+For features, installation, and configuration information, visit our main website at [https://vitalstrike.vercel.app/](https://vitalstrike.vercel.app/)
+For developers, we provide a comprehensive API with detailed documentation and examples available in our [JavaDoc Documentation](https://stawa.github.io/VitalStrike/javadoc/), which includes complete documentation of all classes, methods, and interfaces available in the VitalStrike API.

 ---